IT-Service/PowerShellModule.Tests/README.md

     by a dash (e.g. '1-', '2-') to support auto-documentation.
 The prefix will be removed from the name when publishing, so the filename will appear without the prefix in PowerShell Gallery.
-- Publish only examples that have a unique GUID within the resource module.
+- Publish only examples that have a unique GUID within the PowerShell module.
-  *Note: This is only validated within the resource module, the validation does not validate this against PowerShell Gallery.
-This is to prevent simple copy/paste mistakes within the same resource module.*
+  *Note: This is only validated within the PowerShell module, the validation does not validate this against PowerShell Gallery.
+This is to prevent simple copy/paste mistakes within the same PowerShell module.*
 - Publish only an example where the configuration name contains only letters, numbers, and underscores.
 Where the name starts with a letter, and ends with a letter or a number.